jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

 # How does Nix work?

-  Nix as a package manager uses the Nix expression language to define package "derivations", these derivations serve as a manifest for how to install the software package within the nix infrastructure.

-  Nix expressions are defined in .nix files, and derivations are defined in .drv files.
-You can kind of think of nix files like c files, and drv files like o files.
+  - Nix defines packages in .nix files, when it then builds into derivations that describe the package.
+All inputs are other derivations.

+  - .nix is to .div as .c is to .o

-  These derviations when they are build are stored in the `/nix/store` under under a cryptographic hash name.
-These can then be used as inputs for other packages.
+  - derviations are stored in the `/nix/store` in a uniquely identifiabl fashion.

-  Because of this, each derivation is unique, reproducable, and cacheable.
+  - hermetic design: each derivation is unique and reproducable.

 ---

 # Nix Expression language Overview

-  Nix expression language is defined by 3 paradigms.
+  When I think of Nix Expression Language, I think of 4 primary things.

-  * Lazy - Expressions are only evaluates as needed.
+  - Lazy - Expressions are only evaluates as needed.
-  * Pure - Function output is determined only by function input. (no side effects)
+  - Pure - Function output is determined only by function input. (no side effects)
-  * Functional - Programs are constructed by composing and applying functions to data.
+  - Functional - Programs are constructed by composing and applying functions to data.
-  * Dynamically Typed - Types are associated with values at runtime
+  - Dynamically Typed - Types are associated with values at runtime

-  Having mostly developed my own functional background in Haskell this was a great bonus for me.
-I can live with the dynamic typing as a python developer by day.

 ---